Nope. Stall Catchers does not require the installation of any special software. It just runs on your web browser.

 Even though the scientists at Cornell University have powerful tools to acquire Alzheimer’s research data, the analysis step is so time consuming that it would take decades for them to analyze the data on their own.
 By playing this game, you can help speed up the research by orders of magnitude!

 At the moment, no image processing algorithm is up to the task of determining whether blood vessels are flowing or stalled at high enough accuracy.
 That's why we have to rely on the human eye for now.
 However, we use your answers to help us develop new machine learning methods, which could soon be analyzing the easy cases, and leaving the challenging ones to humans!
+See this blog post for more information.
+In April 2021 we ran the first catchathon that included an automated bot and annotated Stall Catchers data along with human participants.

 The Stall Catchers game was created by the Human Computation Institute, as part of the EyesOnALZ project, and in collaboration with the Schaffer-Nishimura Lab at Cornell University, stardust@home team at U.C.
 Berkeley and SciStarter.com.
 Previous collaborators include Sebastian Seung’s Laboratory at Princeton University, WiredDifferently and others.